Mountain Water process

 CO2 works well because it is kept in supercritical state near the transition from liquid to gas so that they have the high diffusion of gas and the high density of a liquid.
 This process has the advantage that it avoids the use of potentially toxic solvents.
 Another truly wonderful decaf coffee!

 The World Health Organization found methylene chloride, the main solvent used in non-natural decaffination processes, to be a toxic chemical with effects such as reversible central nervous system depression and carboxyhaemaglobin formation.
 Additional effects reported were liver and renal dysfunctions, hematological effects, and neurophysiological and neurobehavioral disturbances.
 (The WHO Environmental Health Criteria Series, volume 164.)

-The dangers of Methylene chloride in roasted coffee are debated as it evaporates at 104 degrees F (40 degrees C), and so would not survive the roasting process.
+The dangers of methylene chloride in roasted coffee are debated as it evaporates at 104 F (40 C), and so would not survive the roasting process.
 Though residual methylene chloride does not appear to be present in roasted decaffeinated coffee, the chemical itself is dangerous to health so our organic certification does not allow it.

 Did you know?

 That Bean North uses Arabica coffee beans which have between 80-100 mg of caffeine per 5 oz. cup and Robustas (your typical grocery store brand) have up to 150-175 mg per 5 oz. cup!

 The darker the coffee, the less caffeine.
 For example, a dark or French roast coffee has less caffeine than a medium roast coffee.